RagingRectangle/rdmGruber/README.md

 - Custom SQL queries for RDM database
 - Quickly access URL bookmarks
 - Grep files for search strings
+- Create custom boards for current and history stats
+- Use custom emojis with boards
 - Reaction role manager
 - See current status of RDM devices
 - Click device buttons to get basic info